python/devguide/help.rst

 You have two avenues of communication out of the :ref:`myriad of options available <communication>`.
 If you are comfortable with IRC you can try asking on ``#python-dev`` (on the `freenode <http://freenode.net/>`_ network).
-Typically there are a couple of experienced developers, ranging from triagers to core developers, who can answer questions about developing for Python.
+Typically there are a variety of experienced developers, ranging from triagers to core developers, who can answer questions about developing for Python.
 If you prefer email you can ask the `python-dev mailing-list
 <http://mail.python.org/mailman/listinfo/python-dev>`_ for help with your